spacestation13/auto-comment-blocks/README.md

 Provides block comment completion for Javadoc-style multi-line comments and single-line comment blocks for most officially supported languages.

-## MAJOR CHANGES IN 1.0 UPDATE (Please Read)

-A lot has changed in this update.
-Please open issues for any bugs you encounter.

 ### Single-line Comment Blocks
 You can now use single line comment blocks for languages with `//`, `#`, or `;` style single line comments.
 Press `Shift+Enter` while on a commented line to insert a new commented line with the same level of indentation.
 See the Settings section for how to change the behavior so that `Enter` inserts a commented line while `Shift+Enter` breaks out of the comment block (this only works correctly for a subset of languages right now).